emilianoangieri/AWS-Documentation/AWS-Architecture_public_private_subnets/README.md

 ## Conclusion

-Now we are successfully created the network part of our infrastructure with a DMZ.
+we successfully created the network part of our infrastructure with a DMZ.

-Let's start with the creation of the ELB and of your preferred Application and database!
+Let's start with the creation of the ELB and your preferred Application and database!